avinashvaidya09/certification_hub/README.md

 4. Every time you open workspace you might have to activate the virtual environment with the help of command - **source /home/user/projects/certification_hub/.venv/bin/activate**

 ### Debugging -
-1. To debug on local, run the command - python3 ./src/server.py
+1. To run python app on local - python3 ./src/server.py
+2. To debug on local - Open server.py and start in debug mode.
+    1. Add breakpoint in the controller.
+    2. For local testing, a sample certification_material.pdf is added in ./data folder.
+    2. Refer to the CURL command in the requests.http.
+    3. Open another terminal and run the curl command.
 2. To check the BTP logs, use command - **cf logs certification_hub --recent**

 ### Important files -
 1. **manifest.yml** - This is required for BTP deployment.
 Minimum specifications to run the app on cloud foundary.